The Children’s Garden is open with adjusted hours and limited capacity to ensure a safe experience for all.

 For more information regarding the Arboretum’s coronavirus (COVID-19) prevention efforts, please visit this webpage.

 About the Children's Garden

 At The Morton Arboretum, imagination lives, curiosity grows, and kids flourish in the Children’s Garden.
 Splash through secret streams, climb colossal acorns, and slide down giant tree roots all day long.
 Explore, learn, and play among trees and the natural world.

 The Children's Garden includes two main garden areas: Backyard Discovery Gardens and Adventure Woods, linked by a Central Plaza.
 The three areas incorporate ten themed gardens, each with engaging and interactive activities that children will find irresistible.

-Central Plaza is the entrance to the garden and serves as a space for orientation, gathering, public events, and making connections to other areas of the Children's Garden. learn more
+Central Plaza is the entrance to the garden and serves as a space for orientation and making connections to other areas of the Children's Garden. learn more

 Backyard Discovery Gardens